Pakistan, master's admission

 - a Bachelor's degree of minimum 124 credits

 - a Bachelor's degree followed by a Master's degree or Bachelor of Business Studies, minimum 4 years of university studies.
-Some, but not all, study programmes require the first degree be in a related field.

 Students holding a Bachelor's degree issued before 1 January 2012 from a university which was classified as category Z or Y by the Higher Education Commission (Al Khair University, Mohi-ud-Din Islamic University, University of East, DHA-Suffa University, Nazeer Hussain University) must have the following to be considered: